 The first thing you need to decide is how you’ll be fasting.
 Are you going to do 16 hours fasted and 8 hours feeding?
 20 and 4?
 Some people also eat regularly 6 days during the week and do a full 24-hour fast once per week.
 Think about what works best for you.
 What you’re most likely to stick to.
 The most effective tactic will be the one that will keep you consistent.
 Consistency is a topic you’ll see in a lot of our posts as it will drive your success and results in fitness.

 Make sure you know what your calorie and macronutrient intake should be based on your goals.
 Are you in a caloric deficit or surplus?
+In order to understand this it is essential to be tracking your macros.
 Don’t let Fasting impact your intake and consumption too dramatically.
 Fasting doesn’t change your energy and food requirements.
-Those are still and always going to be dictated by your goals and what you’re hoping to accomplish.
+Those are still and always going to be dictated by your goals and what you’re hoping to accomplish – whether that be weight loss, fat loss, muscle building, or strength gaining.
 It’s easy to let fasting drastically change how you eat, but it shouldn’t.

 If you want to see the best possible results from Intermittent Fasting, then make sure you’re meal prepping.
 It’s the best way to ensure you’ll succeed, with all of your meals laid out and prepared for you to eat, so you don’t have to worry or risk binging or cheating.
 I’d suggest picking a day to meal plan and preparing all your food for the week that way.
 Focus on shifting your relationship with food – don’t let yourself live for meals.
 Eat quality foods that’ll keep you satieted.
 Try to get a serving of vegetables at every meal where possible, but at least maintain one serving a day.
 Green veggies specifically are what I’m referring to.
 Potatoes and other veggies can be high in carbs, but greens like broccoli, peas, kale are so low in calories that they are the one type of food I don’t typically need to track.
 Meal prepping will prevent you from making impulse decisions for your meals.
 Many of our clients are busy professionals in downtown Toronto and we know how many options there are for lunch with all the various restaurants and food courts that are in the area.
 If you’re not meal prepping your lunches, you’re bound to end up acting on impulse given the number of alternatives that are available to you in Toronto.
 You want to make sure you’re set up for success and meal prepping is an excellent starting point.